New Fourth-Order Grayscale Indicator-Based Telegraph Diffusion Model for Image Despeckling: Numerical Experiments and Performance Evaluation

 For SAR image denoising, we apply specific norm-based criteria to evaluate the convergence of the proposed model.
 The convergence is generally assessed using the relative error norm and the Speckle Index.
 When the ground truth image is unavailable, the relative error norm serves as the stopping criterion.
-It is given by the formula:
+The numerical iteration is terminated when the relative error between two consecutive iterations falls below a specific threshold $\epsilon$, as described in \cite{Majee}.
+For the BSD68 Dataset experimental comparisons employed each method’s individually optimized parameter settings to ensure unbiased evaluation.
+Specifically, Shan’s model\cite{shan2019smooth} was run with $\alpha=0.1$, $\beta=1$; the TDM model\cite{Majee} with $\gamma=5$, $\alpha=1$, $k=2$; and the proposed model with $\gamma=5$, $\alpha=2$, $k=2$, and $\lambda=0.08$.